 In 1986, at age 15, I met Railroad Supply Corporation part-owner J. Nicholas (Nick) Edwards.
 I was invited to attend the Gold Spike meet at his new track in Nashua, NH.

 I joined the North East Live Steamers in winter 1987, and that spring, bought a Friends Models locomotive from the widow of a deceased member of our club, the late J. Drennan "Doc" Lowell.
-It was a 3-1/2" gauge "Boston and Albany tanker", and was bought with money saved on my paper route.
-This locomotive is what instilled in me a love for the small scale designs of a prior era.
+It was a 3-1/2" gauge "Boston and Albany tanker" that had been built in 1954 by Phil Wunder, and was bought with money saved on my paper route.
+This locomotive solidified in me, a love for the small scale designs of a prior era.

 At age 19, I bought a South Bend 10K lathe, and bought a kit of "Raritan" castings from Mr. William Morewood, its designer, at about the same time.